boredsquirrel/Search-Engines/Search-Engines.md

 `https://searx.neocities.org/#q=%s&category_maps=on`

 *this can go on...
 Choose tags that all SearX instances support.
-Also the servers they use will be different so result may be not what you want*
+Some are very specific*

+***NOTE: Every instance chooses their crawled engines differently, so you may get unpleasing results.
+You may prefer having one instance with saved settings, enabled and disabled search engines.***

 ## Configure your favourite SearX instance
 Pick any SearX or SearXNG instance you want ([searx.space](https://searx.space/))